orkes-io/orkes-conductor-client/docs/workflow/README.md

 ### Kitchen-Sink Workflow

-For a more complex workflow example with all the supported features, see `kitchensink.java`.
+For a more complex workflow example with all the supported features, see [KitchenSink.java](/example/java/io/orkes/conductor/sdk/examples/KitchenSink.java)

 ## Executing Workflows